37 Years Ago: Yes Reach a Crossroads With the Murky, Too-Busy ‘Tormato’

-A relatively concise collection of songs, ‘Tormato’ found the band largely avoiding the extended instrumental workouts that filled out bestselling records like ‘Tales from Topographic Oceans’ in favor of shorter songs such as ‘Onward’ (which clocked in at 4:05) and the minor hit single ‘Don’t Kill the Whale’ (3:56).
-The closing track, ‘On the Wings of Freedom,’ was the record’s longest song at 7:47 – a relative blip in a catalog filled with lengthy compositions.
+A relatively concise collection of songs, Tormato found Yes largely avoiding the extended instrumental workouts that filled out best-selling records like Tales from Topographic Oceans in favor of shorter songs such as “Onward” (which clocked in at 4:05) and the minor hit single “Don’t Kill the Whale” (3:56).
+The closing track, “On the Wings of Freedom,” was the record’s longest song at 7:47 – a relative blip in a catalog filled with lengthy compositions.
 Unfortunately, those abbreviated running times may have had more to do with a general lack of focus than anything else.

-Quarrels between Yes members were nothing new, and members came and went on a regular basis, but things seemed particularly stormy during this period; in fact, singer Jon Anderson and keyboardist Rick Wakeman would both exit the lineup in the months following ‘Tormato.’
-Wakeman’s displeasure became particularly evident during an infamous incident when he hurled a tomato at the artwork for the record, which was then titled ‘Yes Tor,’ after a geological formation in southern England.
+Quarrels between Yes members were nothing new, and members came and went on a regular basis, but things seemed particularly stormy during this period.
+Singer Jon Anderson and keyboardist Rick Wakeman both exited in the following months.
+Wakeman’s displeasure became particularly evident during an infamous incident when he hurled a tomato at the artwork for the record, which was then titled Yes Tor, after a geological formation in southern England.

-Looking back in an interview years later, bassist Chris Squire admitted that ‘Tormato’ “was a kind of a hodge-podge of different songs, so it was hard to figure out what was good on it and what wasn’t, maybe, I don’t know… I think it was hard for people to figure that album out.
+Not that it provided much clarity for the troubled project.
+Bassist Chris Squire came to see Tormato as “a kind of a hodge-podge of different songs, so it was hard to figure out what was good on it and what wasn’t, maybe,” he said in 1996.
+“I don’t know. … I think it was hard for people to figure that album out.
 And there was lots of notes being played by Rick and Steve [Howe] on mostly every track on it.”

-Admitting that some of the album was guilty of being “too intense” and “[trying] too hard,” Howe added, “It’s not that satisfying to listen to, at least for myself — I can’t talk for everyone else.
+Criticized by Howe as “too intense” and “[trying] too hard,” the end results on Tormato are “not that satisfying to listen to, at least for myself,” Howe added.
+“I can’t talk for everyone else.
 But there are some nice moments in it, and I think there should have been someone else there helping us with that one a little bit.
 We’d always had a really good engineer, and we were a bit lost at sea with actually the tonal landscape and the space.”

-“Offord had started the album — he had done most of the Yes records and I know from working on his tracks that he used Dolby A a lot,” Kehew recalled.
-“These tapes don’t say Dolby A, but ‘Tormato’ is a famously bad-sounding record.
-They parted ways with him mid-course and somebody else finished the record.
-So I’m looking at the tapes and it doesn’t say Dolby A anywhere on them — it’s typical that they note that when encoded — but I said, ‘Hold on a second, let me put Dolby on this.’
+“Offord had started the album,” Brian Kehew said.
+“He had done most of the Yes records, and I know from working on his tracks that he used Dolby A a lot.
+These tapes don’t say Dolby A, but Tormato is a famously bad-sounding record.
+They parted ways with him mid-course, and somebody else finished the record.
+So, I’m looking at the tapes and it doesn’t say Dolby A anywhere on them.
+It’s typical that they note that when encoded.
+But I said, ‘Hold on a second, let me put Dolby on this.’
 And everything – except for some of the later overdubs – sounded amazing.
 I went, ‘Aha!’
 I think we realized what happened.
-They went to somebody else and the other person didn’t see Dolby on the tapes.”
+They went to somebody else, and the other person didn’t see Dolby on the tapes.”